Skip to content

 • work_buddy/inference/__init__.py — public API re-exports (get_broker, Priority, etc.).

-• work_buddy/embedding/providers/lmstudio.py — first consumer; wraps bulk encode in broker.slot.
+• work_buddy/embedding/providers/lmstudio.py — remote-offload consumer; wraps bulk encode in broker.slot.

 • work_buddy/llm/backends/lmstudio_native.py — LLM native-chat consumer.